tarwn/lessthandot-hugo/blogs/content/posts/2010-01-12-mirroring-sql-server-2005-to-sql-server-2.md

 This is an extension of [part 1][1] and the feasibility of mirroring a SQL Server 2005 Enterprise database to SQL Server 2008 Enterprise database in order to have a limited downtime upgrade path.

-In this part, we’re going to work through the actual test case and setup of the process.
+In this part, we're going to work through the actual test case and setup of the process.

 I recommend this type of upgrade only if downtime is extremely limited in your installation.
 Remember to always backup your databases and all associated sql agent jobs, scripts, logins and objects before going through with a complete upgrade of SQL Server.
 My normal process on planning an upgrade is, if you spent an hour determining what needs to be done, you need to add another 5 hours validating your thoughts.

-For our lab, let’s start by setting up the database and the mirror.
+For our lab, let's start by setting up the database and the mirror.
 The following steps we will go through will be almost identical to the steps we worked through together in a [previous exercise][2] to move databases between SQL Server instances of the same 2005 versions using mirroring.

 ## Let's jump in